 Finish the Dauphinoise Potatoes

-Add potatoes, cream, half the shallot (reserve remaining for sauce), half the Parmesan, ½ tsp. salt, and ¼ tsp. pepper to a mixing bowl and stir gently.
+Add cream, shallot (reserve 1 Tbsp. for sauce), half the Parmesan (reserve remaining for topping), ½ tsp. salt, and ¼ tsp. pepper to pot with potatoes.
+Gently stir to combine.

 Top with remaining Parmesan and bake until cheese browns, 18-20 minutes.